Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

 This theoretical framework also accounts for sequential measurements of different operators.
 Indeed, considering that $[\hat{U}_1,\hat{A}] \neq 0$ in the general case, $\MU_{tot}$ can be equivalently expressed as

 where $\hat{B} := \MU_1^\dagger \hat{A} \MU_1$.

 To understand how the QNDM approach works, it is convenient to decompose the initial state of the system in the basis $\{ \ket{i} \}$ in which the observable $\hat{A}$ is diagonal, i.e., $\hat{A} \ket{i} = a_i \ket{i}$ with $a_i$ real numbers, so that $\ket{\psi_0} = \sum_i \psi^0_i \ket{i}$.
-At the same time, we must initialize the detector state in a coherent superposition of eigenstates of $\hat{p}$, so that it is taken equal to $\ket{\phi_0} = \left(1/\sqrt{M} \right) \sum_p \ket{p}$.
-This assures that, during the system-detector coupling, a phase is accumulated in the detector state between the eigenstates $\ket{p}$.
-Given the initial state $\ket{\psi_0}\ket{\phi_0} $ and the unitary transformation $\MU_{tot}$, the final system-detector state is (see Ref.~\cite{solinas2016probing,DeChiara2018,solinas2024} for analogous calculation)
+At the same time, we must initialize the detector's state in a coherent superposition of eigenstates of $\hat{p}$, so that it is taken equal to $\ket{\phi_0} = \left(1/\sqrt{M} \right) \sum_p \ket{p}$.
+This assures that, during the system-detector coupling, a phase is accumulated in the state of the detector between the eigenstates $\ket{p}$.
+Given the initial state $\ket{\psi_0}\ket{\phi_0} $ and the unitary transformation $\MU_{tot}$, the final system-detector's state is (see Ref.~\cite{solinas2016probing,DeChiara2018,solinas2024} for analogous calculation)

 where here $U_{1,ji} := \matrixel{j}{\MU_1}{i}$ and $\lambda_0=\lambda_1=\lambda$.